-Open Joint Stock Venture Silk Way Bank (the "Bank") was established on January 6, 1994 and is regulated by Central Bank of Azerbaijan Republic (CBAR or Central Bank) under license no. 175 for commercial banking.
-As at December 31, 2016 the registered address of the Bank is located Hasan Aliyev Street 131A, AZ 1110, Baku, Azerbaijan Republic.
+Open Joint Stock Venture Silk Way Bank (the "Bank") was established on January 6, 1994 and held license no. 175 for commercial banking issued Central Bank of Azerbaijan Republic (CBAR or Central Bank).
+The activities of the Bank is regulated by the Financial Markets Supervisory Authority (the "FIMSA").
+As at December 31, 2017 the registered address of the Bank is located Hasan Aliyev Street 131A, AZ 1110, Baku, Azerbaijan Republic.

 The principal activity of the Bank is providing commercial banking services to legal entities and physical persons.
 The Bank has five branches and one service point.
-The Bank operates a network of 49 (2015: 23) automatic teller machines.
-The Bank has 139 employees (2015: 116 employees) as at December 31, 2016.
+The Bank operates a network of 50 (2016: 49) automatic teller machines.
+The Bank has 163 employees (2016: 139 employees) as at December 31, 2017.

-As at December 31, 2016 and 2015, the following shareholders owned the issued share capital of the bank.
+As at December 31, 2017 and 2016, the following shareholders owned the issued share capital of the bank.

-2016 2015
+2017 2016

 % %

-Legal entity 30 -
+Legal entity 30 30

-Individuals 70 100
+Individuals 70 70

 100 100

-During the year bank shareholding changed and Miss.
-Zarifa Hamzayeva, VIP Aviation Services LLC and Elchin Ahmadov acquired 69.7%, 30% and 0.3% respectively.
+During the year bank shareholding changed and Miss Ahmedova Elvira İsmayil acquired 0.3% from Mr. Elchin Ahmadov.
+Whereas, Miss.
+Zarifa Hamzayeva and VIP Aviation Services LLC holds 69.7% and 30% respectively.
 Further, Miss.
 Zarifa Hamzayeva is the ultimate controlling party.